High Definition Render Pipeline overview

 The Custom Pass API allows you to render GameObjects from another point of view, like a disabled camera, within the rendering of your main Camera.
 This API also comes with built-in support for rendering Depth, Normal, and Tangent into an RTHandle.

 You can also use this Camera override to render some GameObjects with a different field of view, like arms in a first-person application.

 This feature allows you to export arbitrary data from custom pass injection points using an extension of the Arbitrary Output Variables (AOV) API in HDRP.
 An example use-case is for exporting “Object IDs” that are rendered with a custom pass.
 For information about the feature and example scripts, see the AOV documentation.

 Path-traced depth of field

 HDRP includes a depth of field mode for producing path-traced images with high-quality defocus blur.
-Compared to post-processed depth of field, this mode works with multiple layers of transparency and does not produce any artifacts, apart from noise typical in path traced images.
-You can fix this by increasing the sample count and/or using an external denoising tool.
+Compared to post-processed depth of field, this mode works with multiple layers of transparency and doesn't produce any artifacts, apart from noise typical in path traced images.
+You can fix this by increasing the sample count or using an external denoising tool.

 For more information about this feature, see Depth-of-field.